MelJan/PyDeep/docs/welcome.rst

 News
 ''''''''''''''''''''''''''''''''''''''''''''''''''''
-- The documentation updated to restructured text (DONE)
+- (DONE) The documentation updated to restructured text
-- Documentation hosted (DONE)
+- (DONE) Documentation hosted
-- Next the unit tests added  (DONE)
+- (DONE) Unit tests added
 - Upcoming: Tutorials will be added
+- Upcoming: MDP integration will be added
 - Upcoming: Auto encoders will be added
-- Upcoming: MDP integration will be added
+- Upcoming mid/long term: Feed Forward neural networks will be added
-- Upcoming: Deep Boltzmann machines will be added
+- Upcoming mid/long term: Deep Boltzmann machines will be added
-- Upcoming: Feed Forward neural networks will be added

 Features
 ''''''''''''''''''''''''''''''''''''''''''''''''''''